Target X: Protein Cryptic Pocket Detection and Ligandability Assessment

 The identification and exploitation of binding sites in protein structures often represents a pivotal step in designing effective therapeutics.
 Sites that are rarely or never observed in experimental structures, yet remain druggable, are referred to as cryptic pockets.
 These pockets offer novel opportunities for modulating the activity of a target protein and are particularly valuable in crafting isoform-selective ligands when the structure of the substrate-binding site remains consistent across different variants of the target protein.

-Through the use of state-of-the-art enhanced sampling molecular dynamics simulations, OpenEye's Cryptic Pocket Detection tools empowers users to thoroughly explore a protein's conformational space, potentially revealing one or more cryptic pockets.
+Through the use of state-of-the-art enhanced sampling molecular dynamics simulations, OpenEye's Target X cryptic pocket detection and ligandability assessment tools empowers users to thoroughly explore a protein's conformational space, potentially revealing one or more cryptic pockets.
 Customized visual and quantitative analysis of the results can yield valuable insights into the presence and potential druggability of these pockets.

-Contact us to learn how you can gain new therapeutic opportunities using OpenEye's Cryptic Pocket Detection.
+Contact us to learn how you can gain new therapeutic opportunities using OpenEye's Target X.

 Features